45 Subtle Signs You're Sick

 Sometimes serious illnesses don't scream—they whisper, making their presence known with vague, nonspecific symptoms that can easily be brushed off.
 In some cases, they might not be noticeable at all.
 Others might surface suddenly and disappear.

 How will you recognize them for what they are: silent signs of illness?
+Or, and this is scary: silent signs of COVID-19.

 Subtle Changes To Your Hair